Skip to main content

 Exception alerts

-The automation watches for the things that fall through the cracks: orders stuck unfulfilled, failed syncs, negative or oversold stock, a payment that did not reconcile, or a customer or product that will not match cleanly.
-It flags them to the right person so they are handled early, not discovered at stocktake.
+The automation watches for what usually slips: an order stuck awaiting fulfilment, a failed sync to the accounting ledger, negative or oversold stock across channels, a payment that did not reconcile, or a SKU or customer that will not match cleanly.
+It flags the case to the right person while it is still cheap to fix, not at stocktake or month end.

 Runs overnight